cloud8421/today/README.md

 9. Rinse and repeat.
 At the end of the day, run `today out` for a end of the day message you can paste again wherever you like.
 10. Run `today clear` to remove all done and cancelled tasks.

+## Managing the taskfile

+As Today saves data in a single file, you can keep that in Dropbox or under version control.

+By default, Today searches for a `tasks.json` file in the current directory, creating one if necessary.
+You can override this behaviour by passing a `-f|--taskfile` flag with the path you want to use or by setting a `TASKFILE` environment variable.

 ## Command reference

 ```